 Teaching assistants and students designated Instructor-G help faculty members in grading, classroom and laboratory instruction, preparing apparatus or material for demonstrations, and conducting tutorials and discussion sections.
 Research assistants contribute to an Institute research program.
 In addition, some graduate students are supported by MIT administered fellowships, but also participate in research and teaching.

-The Institute continues to develop guidelines and provides current information covering, but not limited to: training and resources; resolution of concerns and grievances; stipends; notification of renewal of funding; and tax status of stipends by category of support.
+The Institute continues to develop guidelines and provides current information covering, but not limited to: training and resources; resolution of concerns and grievances; salaries; notification of renewal of funding; and tax status of salaries by category of support.
 For an overview of rights and responsibilities for teaching assistants, refer to the brochure TAs@MIT.

-The monthly stipend recommended by the Academic Council for each assistantship category should be publicly announced in Institute publications as soon as the decision is made.
+The monthly salaries recommended by the Academic Council for each assistantship category should be publicly announced in Institute publications as soon as the decision is made.